WebAssembly/spec/spectec/test-prose/TEST.md

     - valtype_u1 is valtype.

 Storagetype_sub
-- the storage type storagetype_u0 matches the storage type storagetype_u1 if and only if:
+- the storage type storagetype_u0 matches the storage type storagetype_u1 if:
   - Either:
     - storagetype_u0 is valtype_1.
     - storagetype_u1 is valtype_2.